calugj/authentication-cps/src/report/authentication.typ

 Now we press 4, to test the communication, we select IoT device number 3, and we type "Hello, CPS!" as message.
 Two messages will be sent through the channel.

+The first message contains the string chosen by the user.
+It is encrypted using the previously established key $t$.
+The server receives and decrypts the message, and appends another secret string to it.
-The first is the one sent from the device to the server, then the server decrypts the message, adds another secret message, and sends back a second message to the source.
+The message is then encrypted again for the transmission, and is sent back to the source.
+Finally, the IoT device decrypts the message and displays the content.

 The final decrypted message is:
 ```console